 I am available for hire.

-Before striking out as an artist, educator, and consultant — I spent about twenty years teaching in middle schools and running programs in summer camps.
+Before striking out as a Maker, magician, poet, artist, educator, and consultant — I spent about twenty years teaching in middle schools and running programs in summer camps.
 I’ve taught a diverse array of subjects — American and world history, graphic design, environmental science, computer programming, Latin language, carpentry, design, drawing, geometry, English literature, creative writing, and more.

 I’ve guided individual teachers on how to be more effective in the classroom.
 I’ve worked with school teachers and administrators to design more effective learning experiences for their students.
 I’ve coached non-profit organizations to achieve leadership and service goals more effectively.